Geodefi/geonius/docs/installation_guide.md

 > In case you want to run it on background put `&` after the command:
 >
 > ```bash
-> PYTHONPATH=. poetry run python src/main.py --flags &
+> poetry run geonius run --flags &
 > ```